maxbezs/max-bezs-guide/README.md

 The manifest is used solely to get the PWA mark, which is an important part for a web application, but for a typical website it is just an additional, auxiliary feature.
 But still it has to be in every website created by you.

-The general structure of the manifest should look like this:
+The general structure of the `manifest.json` should look like this:
 ```json
 {
   "short_name": "max_bezs",